History of the far-right in Spain: Post-transition period

 National-Catholic demonstration in the Valley of the Fallen, 2005.

 After Spain's transition to democracy, the far-right began to experience large-scale unpopularity and abandonment by members.
 This weakening of the far-right was compounded by splits between neo-Francoists and those who advocated for unity with other European far-right organizations.
 The 1990s saw the dissolution of a number of far-right organizations: CEDADE was dissolved in 1993, as well as the Blas Piñar-led Fuerza Nueva, and in 1995 the Juntas Españolas dissolved as well.
 The latter gave rise to the founding of Democracia Nacional ("National Democracy"), which competed without much success in elections against other marginal right-wing groups such as the Alianza por la Unidad Nacional ("Alliance for National Unity"), the Falange Española Independiente, and the re-founded Falange Española de las JONS.
 In 1997, the Partido Demócrata Español ("Spanish Democratic Party") was founded, formed by militants that split from the Partido Popular and who achieved modest results in the 1999 elections to European Parliament.

 The dawn of the 21st century saw the birth of two new far-right parties in Spain: the Plataforma per Catalunya ("Platform for Catalonia") and España 2000, based in Barcelona and Valencia, respectively.
 While the former attempted to integrate both Catalanists and non-Catalanists, the latter took the position of a more strict Spanish nationalism and Blaverism.
 Both the Plataforma per Catalunya and España 2000 achieved some success in elections.
 In 2013, the far-right political party Vox was founded.

 In 2014, squatters in Madrid formed the "Hogar Social Madrid" (HSM, originally "Hogar Social Ramiro Ledesma"), a neo-Nazi collective inspired by Greece's Golden Dawn and Italy's CasaPound that distributes food to Spaniards.

-Vox, a far-right party founded in 2013, began to see more success following the 2018 Andalusian regional election, and became the first fight party to obtain parliamentary representation in an autonomous region of Spain.
+Vox, a far-right party founded in 2013, began to see more success following the 2018 Andalusian regional election, and became the first far-right party to obtain parliamentary representation in an autonomous region of Spain.
 The jump to power was sudden with their leader Santiago Abascal saying "Only 11 months ago, we did not have any representation in any institution [in Spain]," This election also saw the introduction of Super-PAC financing schemes in Spain.
 Vox benefited from donations by ultraconservative lobbies such as HazteOír and CitizenGo.